nf-core/configs/README.md

 }
 ```

+* `conf/pipeline/<PIPELINE>/<PROFILE>.config`

 Add the custom configuration file to the `conf/pipeline/<PIPELINE>/` directory.
+Make sure to add an extra `params` section with `params.config_profile_description`, `params.config_profile_contact` to the top of `pipeline/<PIPELINE>.config` and set to reasonable values.
+Users will get information on who wrote the pipeline-specific configuration profile then when executing the nf-core pipeline and can report back if there are things missing for example.

+* `docs/pipeline/<PIPELINE>/<PROFILE>.md`

 Add the documentation file to the `docs/pipeline/<PIPELINE>/` directory.
 You will also need to edit and add your custom profile to the [`README.md`](https://github.com/nf-core/configs/blob/master/README.md) file in the top-level directory of the clone.

+* `README.md`

+Edit this file, and add the new pipeline-specific institutional profile to the list in the section Pipeline specific documentation

 Commit and push these changes to your local clone on GitHub, and then [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) on the `nf-core/configs` GitHub repo with the appropriate information.
 In the pull-request description, add a link to the repository specific pull-request(s) that use this new code.
 Both PRs will need to be merged at the approximately the same time.

 ## Help